Happiness is when what you think, what you say, and

 |||

-Bio Mausam is a Professor of Computer Science at IIT Delhi, and served as the founding head of Yardi School of Artificial Intelligence until September 2023.
+| Bio Mausam is a Professor of Computer Science at IIT Delhi, and served as the founding head of Yardi School of Artificial Intelligence until September 2023.
 He is also an affiliate professor at University of Washington, Seattle.
-He is currently on a sabbatical working as a Visiting NLP Researcher at Bloomberg's AI group.
+Recently, he spent a year long sabbatical working as a Visiting NLP Researcher at Bloomberg's AI group.
 With an over twenty year research experience in artificial intelligence, he has, over time, contributed to many research areas such as large scale information extraction over the Web, AI approaches for optimizing crowdsourced workflows, and probabilistic planning algorithms.
-More recently, his research is exploring neuro-symbolic machine learning, computer vision for radiology, NLP for robotics, multilingual NLP, and several threads in intelligent information systems that include information extraction, knowledge base completion, question answering, summarization and dialogue systems.
+More recently, his research is exploring neuro-symbolic machine learning, computer vision for radiology, NLP for robotics, multilingual NLP, and several threads in intelligent information systems that include information extraction, knowledge base completion, question answering, and dialogue systems.
 He has over 100 archival papers to his credit, along with a book, two best paper awards, and one test of time award.
 Mausam was awarded the AAAI Fellow status in 2024 for his sustained contributions to the field of artificial intelligence and unusual distinction in the profession.
-He has had the privilege of being a program chair for two top conferences, AAAI 2021, and ICAPS 2017.
-He was ranked the 56th most influential NLP scholar and 64th most influential AI scholar by ArnetMiner AI2000 Ranking in 2021.
+He was also elected as a fellow of Indian National Academy of Engineering (INAE) -- an apex body for India's most distinguished engineers, engineer-scientists and technologists.
+He was named as one of the 30 Indian Minds Leading the AI Revolution by Forbes India.
+He has had the privilege of being a program chair for two top conferences, AAAI 2021, and ICAPS 2017, and also served as an Editor-in-Chief of ACL Rolling Review from 2022 to 2024.
 He received his PhD from University of Washington in 2007 and a B.Tech. from IIT Delhi in 2001. |

 |||